manighahrmani/Snake/README.md

 4. **Apply for the GitHub Student Developer Pack:**
    - Visit the [GitHub Student Developer Pack](https://education.github.com/pack) website.
    - Upload the required information to verify your student status.
+This requires you to upload a picture of your student card.
+The image should clearly show your name, the name of your university, and the current academic year.
+It should also be maximum 1 MB in size (use online tools to compress the image if needed).
 Ideally, you should do this while on campus Wi-Fi (as they may check your location).
    - Not that this process may take a few days to complete.
 You will receive an email once your application is approved.

 5. **Install GitHub Copilot Extension:**